There are more than 1,000 people with dementia living in our homes or receiving our care services.

 We want to help our customers live well and keep their independence for as long as possible.
 So we’re taking steps to become a dementia-friendly organisation.

-In January 2016 we launched a year-long pilot with our customers in Hampshire.
-Over the year we aimed to find out how we can adapt our services to meet the needs of those with dementia.
-We hope to roll it out across the country once we’ve evaluated the pilot.
+In January 2016 we launched a 2 year project working with customers in the North and the South to pilot a number of dementia friendly initiatives.
+We aimed to find out how we could adapt our services to meet the needs of those with dementia.
+We have now rolled this out across the country and the project has been evaluated.

 What we did

 - improving the aids, adaptations and assistive technology we offer

 - training our staff to provide supportive care for people living with dementia